Authorize and Capture

 2. Node

-1curl -v -k -X POST https://api-m.paypal.com/v2/checkout/orders/5O190127TN364715T/authorize \
+1curl -v -k -X POST https://api-m.paypal.com/v2/checkout/orders/5O190127TN364715T/authorize \\

-An authorization places a hold on the funds and is valid for 29 days.
-After a successful authorization, PayPal recommends that you capture the funds within the three-day honor period.
-Success of the capture is subject to risk and availability of funds on the authorized funding instrument.
 Within the 29-day authorization period, you can issue multiple re-authorizations after the honor period expires.
-A re-authorization generates a new Authorization ID and restarts the honor period and any subsequent capture should be performed on the new Authorization ID.
-If you do a re-authorization on the 27th day of the authorization, you get only two days of honor period.
-You can capture less than the original authorization, full authorization amount, or even more than the authorization amount (up to 115% of the original authorization or $75 USD more, whichever is less).
+A re-authorization generates a new Authorization ID and restarts the honor period.
+Any subsequent capture should be performed on the new Authorization ID.
+If you do a re-authorization on the 27th day of the authorization, you get only 2 days of honor period.

-4. Capture authorization
+Capture authorization

 When you are ready to capture the funds you authorized, call /v2/payments/authorizations/{authorization_id}/capture.
 You can retrieve the authorization_id from the purchase_units/payments/authorizations/id field of the response from the previous step to authorize an order or from a show order details call.